sipe90/tradfri-control-panel/README.md

 # Trådfri Control Panel

 This repository contains the source code for my latest hobby project: The Trådfri control panel.
-The repo is divided into two JavaScript projects: `tradfri-control-panel-client` and `tradfri-control-panel-server`.

 *TODO: Description*